JuliaActors/Actors.jl/docs/src/examples/dining_phil.md

 end
 ```

-The crucial step here in preventing a deadlock is that a philosopher puts down his chopstick if he is  `right_waiting` or `left_waiting` and gets a `:busy` message.
+The crucial step here in preventing a deadlock is that a philosopher puts down his chopstick if he is  `right_waiting` or `left_waiting` and gets a `:busy` or if he is `denied` and gets a `:taken` message.
 Then he switches again to `thinking` and sends a message to himself to `:eat`.
 So he can try again.

 We need a stats function for eating time and we setup everything: